 • Establish a security policy: Assemble a proactive security policy that includes procedures for detecting and blocking misuse by insiders.
 Consider including the consequences of potential insider threat activity and outline guidelines for investigating misuse.

-• Implement a threat detection governance programme: Establish an ongoing, proactive threat detection programme in collaboration with your leadership team.
+• Implement a threat detection governance program: Establish an ongoing, proactive threat detection program in collaboration with your leadership team.
 Ensure executives and key stakeholders are well informed on the scope of malicious code reviews, with privileged users treated as potential threats.

 • Secure your infrastructure: Restrict physical and logical access to critical infrastructure and sensitive information using strict access controls.
 Apply least privileged access policies to limit employee access and apply more robust identity verification systems to reduce the risk of insider threats.